isomerpages/moe-yunengpri/_parentsandstudentsuseful-links/Sexuality Education (SEd).md

 ##### Overview of Yu Neng Primary School’s Sexuality Education Programme for 2023

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click[here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.<br><br>
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.<br><br>
 5. The subjects that incorporate topics on sexuality include:<br>
 a.
 Science<br>
 b.
 Character and Citizenship Education (CCE)